uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-Once at least one vouch has been made, a list will appear:
+Once at least one vouch has been made, a list will appear (:ref:`userTGVouches`):

 .. _userTGVouches: